detomon/bliplay/SYNTAX.md

 dn:<start>:<end>
 ```

-This commmand sets the [sample](#samples)'s playable range.
+This command sets the [sample](#samples)'s playable range.
 The values are the absolute frame offsets from the start of the sample.
 By default, the full sample range is played.

 ```blip
 % define sustain range